ngrogg/ngrogg/README.md

-# Hi there, I'm Nick
+# Hi there, thanks for stopping by

 ## My Social Media
 <div id="badges">